dev0xC0DE/StealthSolver/README.md

 # Stealth Solver

-An open-source tool designed to assist with technical assessments and online interviews.
+An open-source tool designed to assist with coding problems in technical assessments and online interviews.

 ---